 Watching movies will make you a better designer

 • Sound and music

-The Zone of Interest contained some of the scariest noises I've ever heard in my live that I couldn't ever imagine.
-The level of skill and creativity that went into the sound and filming of this movie is incomprehensible.
+The Zone of Interest (2023) contained some of the scariest noises I've ever heard in my life that I didn't even know existed.
+The level of skill and creativity that went into the sound and filming of this movie are incomprehensible.
 I somehow left this movie feeling so disturbed without having seen one scary image.

 5. An easy opportunity to exercise critiquing

-A common movie that leaves people saying “I didn’t get it, it was weird” is Spirited Away.
-I think that’s a good thing.
+A common movie that leaves people saying “I didn’t get it, it was weird” is Hayao Miyazaki's Spirited Away.
+I think that can be a good thing.
 Tell me more!
-Sometimes it’s good to not be spoon fed the message.
+Sometimes it’s good to not be spoon fed the "message".

+Watching movies will make you a better designer